 Go past the school and turn right.
 Along this side road you'll find a number of reputable translation services.

-Don't dilly dally: choose a translation centre quickly and make it clear you are on a deadline.
-You need to be out of here by 10.30am.
+Don't dilly dally: choose a translation centre quickly and make it clear you are on a deadline, otherwise you won't get to the MFA before lunchtime.

 They should be able to do the translations within 1 hour.
 If they say they can't do it so quickly, let them know you can pay a little extra.

 Alternatively, get in a taxi and go straight to Chaeng Wattana to the Department of Consular Affairs.